Wisconsin Public Radio: Network stations

 The network's headquarters are located on the Madison campus where the majority of programs are produced.
 Some of WPR's regional studios produce local programming.
 Not all UW-owned stations are part of Wisconsin Public Radio's network; some are student-run, and others, like WUWM, are part of the UW-system, but not part of WPR.
 Two high school radio stations (one, WEPS, is located in the northwest Chicago suburb of Elgin, and its signal does not reach the Wisconsin state line) carry the network outside of school hours and summer periods, providing a form of license protection to those stations (WEPS began to program the Ideas Network in order to fend off a license challenge due to being off-air after school hours), while WLBL-FM in Wausau shares time on its frequency with WXPW, a repeater of independently owned NPR member WXPR in Rhinelander.

+2024 Programming Restructure and Current Station List

+In April 2024, WPR announced a restructuring of its two analog networks, to take place on May 20 of that year.
+The Ideas Network was retired and its staff and most of its programming transferred to a new service called WPR News, while a new WPR Music service featured expanded schedules of classical music throughout the week, with jazz, world, and folk music heard on the weekends.
+Many WPR stations switched programming services; in Milwaukee, WHAD joined the WPR Music service (with NPR News programming continuing on WUWM) while WHA and WERN in Madison will join WPR News, with the low powered FM translators currently carrying the Ideas Network from WHA airing WPR Music going forward.

+Most syndicated NPR programming continued on WPR News.
+However, 1A Plus, As It Happens, Q, and Milk Street Radio were removed from the network.
+WPR network programs The Morning Show and Central Time were replaced with a one-hour show called Wisconsin Today.
+WPR regional news programs Route 51, Simply Superior, and Newsmakers were replaced with regional news updates during Morning edition on their local network stations.
+Syndicated classical programming Exploring Music with Bill McGlaughlin and Classical 24 will be removed from the program schedule, while Chapter a Day will move to WPR Music.